 I am currently the VP of Product at Axial, a network for connecting medium-sized businesses with capital providers and buyers, overseeing product management, engineering and design.
 Prior to Axial, I was CEO of Neo, a product innovation consulting firm that was acquired by Pivotal.
 At Neo, I have worked with the Mayo Clinic, Time Inc, American Express and many others to help them test and build innovation programs or new digital business lines.

-My ecclectic background covers 6 software and Internet startups, and includes dalliances in the art world and doing technology M&A.
+My ecclectic background covers multiple software and Internet startups, and includes dalliances in the art world and doing technology M&A investment banking.

 I wrote Talking to Humans, with the help of NYU’s Frank Rimalovski.
 Talking to Humans is a practical guide to customer development has been read by over 20,000 people and is core reading for entrepreneurship classes at Harvard, MIT, Berkeley, NYU and many others.
 I also write and speak a lot on product management.
 Popular pieces include a guide to good product management and what was probably the first writeup of “lean product management.”

 I’m a maker at heart, and usually have some sort of side project going where I can keep my hands dirty.
 Right now it is Jotto.

 Most of my blog covers startup, product management, and design topics.

 I also have a food blog at The Constable’s Larder.
 One of these days, I’ll have to start painting seriously again.